math280h/quick-serve/README.md

         * Path - Default: /index.html - This specifies the file quick-serve should refer to if the requested resource is e.g. `/`
     * SupportedMethods[]
         * Array of HTTP Methods - Default: GET, PUT, HEAD, POST, DELETE, OPTIONS - This specifies what HTTP Methods is supported by quick-serve
+    * DefaultEncoding
+        * Encoding - Default UTF-8 - This specifies the encoding to use if none is specified in request headers
 #### log_config.ini
 This log contains configuration used by the `logger` package from python3, documentation on this config can be found here [here](https://docs.python.org/3/howto/logging.html#configuring-logging)